ropensci/roweb3/content/blog/2023-04-11-troubleshooting-pandoc-problems-as-an-r-user/index.md

 - You might actually see a Pandoc error in the output.
 TODO: explain keep_md

 - If you're having a case of "but it worked yesterday!", for instance "I did not change anything on R side but this does not work anymore: maybe the Pandoc version changed?
-Switching pandoc version can show a problem with a new Pandoc version, however this is rare.
+Switching the Pandoc version, perhaps using [the pandoc package's functionality for handling the Pandoc version](https://cderv.github.io/pandoc/reference/index.html#handle-pandoc-version), can show a problem with a new Pandoc version, however this is rare.

 In all cases, Pandoc might also be your problem if you're pushing the limits of what to achieve with another tool using Pandoc.
 For instance, if you want some particular conversion, for instance having emojis à la `:grin:` rendered to actual emojis, you might need to tweak something related to Pandoc.